 TWIN FET BOOSTER

 This is the continuation of a design which I have been building over the years under the names Fetish Booster and Little Fetish.
 This discrete circuit is an adaption of a valve topology used to squeeze extra gain from vacuum tubes.
 5457 Field effect transistors are used, being the closest sold-state counterparts.
 The body control shapes the output tone.
 Turn it all the way up for a full bodied, flat frequency response.
 The Twin FET Booster runs on a split-rail power supply (-9, 0, +9) for increased headroom.
-Noise levels are very low.
 There is an internal gain adjustment trimpot which can be dialed for clinical sterility, through to crunchy FET breakup.
+The artwork was drawn by Melbourne artist Mr Kade.
+This is built in a small-footprint Hammond 1590BS enclosure.
 This circuit is also available as a DIY build as the Discrete Boost.
-The artwork was drawn by Melbourne artist Mr Kade.

 or |